spack/spack/lib/spack/docs/workflows.rst

    $ spack install myapp ^mylib@local

-Note that auto-built software has now been installed *on top of* manually-built software, without breaking Spack's "web."
+Note that auto-built software has now been installed *on top of* manually-built software without breaking Spack's web.
 This property is useful if you need to debug a package deep in the dependency hierarchy of your application.
 It is a *big* advantage of using ``spack setup`` to build your package's environment.

 If you feel your software is stable, you might wish to install it with ``spack install`` and skip the source directory.
-You can just use, for example:
+For example, you can use:

 .. code-block:: console